CALL ACE 954-953-5861

 Household Products

 You do not usually look around your home and assume that you have defective or dangerous products, but chances are, there is something in your home that puts you at risk of injury.
+Some household products that can be defective include:

 • Electronics, which can catch on fire or cause electrical shock